-His bravado and good looks offered up plenty of off-field potentials too.
+His bravado and good looks offered up plenty of off-field potential too.
 That big lady includes admirers coming to the Prestigious Old Trafford to watch him play.
-Little did he know he was been admired by one of the spice girls.
+Little did he know he had been admired by one of the spice girls.

 Two months later, Beckham and Victoria tied the knot at a lavish $800,000 wedding at a castle outside of Dublin, Ireland.

-His marriage to the former Spice Girl moved him into the deepest realms of celebrity never seen before by a footballer.
+His marriage to the former Spice Girls moved him into the deepest realms of celebrity never seen before by a footballer.
 He became the most likeable male character in the world.